MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 - Support to Surface Pro X for Dock 2
 - Support to UEFI Manager for Dock 2 related operations
 - Surface Go reset package bug fix
+- Support for migrating Surface Hub 2 devices from Windows 10 Team OS to Windows 10 Pro or Enterprise.

 ### Version 2.71.139.0